The Role of the Hospitalist

 Hospitalists have vast expertise in the care of the hospitalized patient.
 Throughout the course of the day, they are typically able to spend extended time or make multiple rounds to check on patients assigned to their care and to assure care is going according to plan.

-Presently, there are two full-time Hospitalists serving patients at Morris Hospital, along with other physicians on the Morris Hospital medical staff who provide part-time Hospitalist coverage.
-The full-time Hospitalists are Dr. Mo Gounder and Dr. Lakshmi Anubrolu.
+There are four full-time physicians and one nurse practitioner serving patients at Morris Hospital, along with other physicians on the Morris Hospital medical staff who provide part-time Hospitalist coverage.
+The full-time Hospitalists are Dr. Lakshmi Anubrolu, Dr. Saamer Siddiqi, Dr. Shahaab Uddin, Dr. Kevin Zahraee and Nurse Practitioner Ashley Blough.

 A Hospitalist is present at Morris Hospital from 7 a.m. to 7 p.m. and available on-call from 7 p.m. to 7 a.m.